-2021).
+- 95 electrolysis employs the splitting of water at an electrode surface (Kumar, Du, and Lienhard, 2021).
 That said, electrodialysis produces lower concentrations of NaOH(aq) than electrolysis.
-In electrolysis $H{2(g)}$ can be burned for energy or utilized, but the $Cl{2(g)}$ can be difficult to dispose of and is a potential environmental hazard.
-In electrodialysis, a use or neutralization pathway must be found for the dilute $HCl{(aq)}$, for example, by neutralization upon contact with abundant sources of mineral alkalinity.

-Even though OAE approaches have the potential to remove atmospheric CO2 at the scale of gigatonnes per year, they are also responsible for carbon and other emissions during their life cycle.
-For example, nitrogen-containing explosives (Tovex) that are typically used for mining can impact eutrophication (Foteinis et al., 2022), whereas nickel (Ni) release from olivine dissolution could contribute to aquatic toxicity (Foteinis et al., 2023), although low solubility or coprecipitation with secondary minerals may limit the impact (Guo et al., 2022).
+In electrolysis H{2(g)} can be burned for energy, or utilized, but the Cl{2(g)} can be difficult to dispose of and is a potential environmental hazard.
+In electrodialysis, a use or neutralization pathway must be found for the dilute HCl(aq), for example, by neutralization upon contact with abundant sources of mineral alkalinity. - Even though OAE approaches have the potential to remove atmospheric CO2 at the Gt yr-1 scale, they are also responsible for carbon and other emissions during their life cycle.
+For example, nitrogen-containing explosives (Tovex) that are typically used for mining which can impact eutrophication (Foteinis et al., 2022), whereas nickel (Ni) releases from olivine dissolution could contribute to aquatic toxicity (Foteinis et al., 2023), although low solubility or co-precipitation with secondary minerals may limit the impact (Guo et al., 2022).
 Therefore, for sustainable and scalable OAE the life cycle environmental impacts of each approach should be considered and accounted for via life cycle assessment (LCA), rather than simply relying on carbon balances alone.
-By doing so, not only is the net carbon dioxide equivalent (CO2 eq.) removal quantified, avoided emissions and tradeoffs with other environmental impacts are also identified.
-For consistent and meaningful LCAs for OAE, standardized guidelines are required, since the relevant ISO standards (ISO 14040 and 14044) only provide generic guidance that is not technology- or sector-specific.
+By doing so, not only is the net carbon dioxide equivalent (CO{2eq}) removal quantified but avoided emissions and tradeoffs with other environmental impacts are also identified.
+For consistent and meaningful LCAs for OAE, standardized guidelines are required, since the relevant ISO standards (ISO 14040 and 14044) only provide generic guidance that is not technology/sector specific.
 For this reason, the LCA should be specially tailored to OAE applications.
-Previous work on LCA best practices for similar sectors, such as those for direct air capture and storage (DACS) (Cooney, 2022), and for the wider CDR sector (Terlouw et al., 2021) can serve as a useful starting point.
+Previous work on LCA best practices for similar sectors, such as those for DACS (Cooney et al., 2022) and for the wider CDR sector (Terlouw et al., 2021) can serve as a useful starting point.

-1.2 OAE technology readiness level
+3.1.2 OAE Technology Readiness Level

 Technology readiness levels (TRLs), developed by NASA in the 1970s, are an estimate of technological maturity.
 TRLs are based on a scale from 1 to 9, with 9 being the most mature technology (Heder, 2017).
-Research institutes tend to focus
+Research institutes tend to focus on TRLs 1 to 4, while the private sector focuses on TRLs 7 to 9.
+Several OAE approaches lie between TRLs 4 to 7, sometimes called the 'Valley of Death', where neither research institutes nor the private sector prioritize investment.

 Figure 2.
-Technology readiness levels (TRLs) for different oceanalkalinity-enhancement approaches: (1) basic principles observed, (2) technology concept formulated, (3) experimental proof of concept, (4) technology validated in laboratory environment, (5) technology validated in a relevant environment, (6) technology demonstrated in a relevant environment, (7) system prototype demonstration in an operational environment, (8) actual system completed and qualified, (9) actual system proven in an operational environment.
+Technology Readiness Levels (TRLs) for different Ocean Alkalinity Enhancement approaches: 1.
+Basic principles observed; 2.
+Technology concept formulated; 3.
+Experimental proof of concept; 4.
+Technology validated in laboratory environment; 5.
+Technology validated in a relevant environment; 6.
+Technology demonstrated in a relevant environment; 7.
+System prototype demonstration in an operational environment; 8.
+Actual system completed and qualified; 9.
+Actual system proven in an operational environment.